peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### Add
     public CBORObject Add​(CBORObject obj)
-Adds a new object to the end of this array.
-(Used to throw NullPointerException on a null reference, but now converts the null reference to CBORObject.Null, for convenience with the Object overload of this method.).
+<p>Adds a new object to the end of this array.
+(Used to throw
+ NullPointerException on a null reference, but now converts the null reference to CBORObject.Null, for convenience with the object overload of this method).</p> <p>NOTE: This method can't be used to add a tag to an existing CBOR object.
+To create a CBOR object with a given tag, call the <code>CBORObject.FromObjectAndTag</code> method and pass the CBOR object and the desired tag number to that method.</p><p> <p>The following example creates a CBOR array and adds several CBOR objects, one of which has a custom CBOR tag, to that array.
+Note the chaining behavior made possible by this method.</p>
+ <pre>CBORObject obj = CBORObject.NewArray() .Add(CBORObject.False)
+ .Add(CBORObject.FromObject(5)) .Add(CBORObject.FromObject("text
+ string")) .Add(CBORObject.FromObjectAndTag(9999, 1)); </pre> </p>

 **Parameters:**